We have affiliate relationships through which we are paid a commission on sales through some of the links on our site. Read our disclosures.

 - Delayed shipping due to high demand

-I’ll be honest: I don’t expect much from treadmills that cost less than $1,000 (see my guide to the ultimate $1,000 budget home gym here.)
+I’ll be honest, I don’t expect much from treadmills under $1,000.
 The Sole F63 surprised me.
-It comes with a Bluetooth heart rate chest strap monitor (that actually works), it has Bluetooth speakers that rock, there is a large storage tray, a tablet holder, and a USB port to charge your device.
+It comes with a Bluetooth heart rate chest strap monitor (that actually works), and it has Bluetooth speakers that rock.
+Plus there is a large store tray, a tablet holder, and a USB port to charge your device.